aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/linq-reporting-engine/_index.md

 title: LINQ Reporting Engine in Python
 articleTitle: LINQ Reporting Engine
 linktitle: LINQ Reporting Engine
-description: "Create reports from template documents using the LINQ Reporting Engine.
+description: "Create reports from template documents using the LINQ Reporting Engine in Python.
 Learn more about the supported features."
 type: docs
 weight: 50
 url: /python-net/linq-reporting-engine/